-We have a \$300.0 million senior unsecured credit facility to fund acquisitions, property redevelopments, return on investment initiatives and general business needs.
-The senior unsecured credit facility consists of a \$200.0 million revolver and a \$100.0 million term loan.
-As of June 30, 2014, we had \$36.0 million outstanding under the revolver and we had \$100.0 million outstanding under the term loan.
-We have the ability to increase the aggregate borrowing capacity under the credit agreement up to \$600.0 million, subject to lender approval.
+As of June 30, 2015, we had \$310.0 million outstanding under the revolving credit facility and we had \$300.0 million outstanding the First Term Loan.
+We have the ability to further increase the aggregate borrowing capacity under the credit agreement to up to \$1.0 billion, subject to lender approval.
 We intend to repay indebtedness incurred under our senior unsecured revolving credit facility from time to time out of cash flows from operations and from the net proceeds of issuances of additional equity and debt securities, as market conditions permit.

 Interest is paid on the periodic advances under the senior unsecured revolving credit facility at varying rates, based upon either LIBOR or the alternate base rate, plus an additional margin amount.
 The interest rate depends upon our leverage ratio pursuant to the provisions of the credit facility agreement.
-We entered into interest rate swaps to effectively fix the interest rate at 2.55% per annum for the term loan for the full five-year term at the Company's current leverage ratio (as defined in the credit agreement).
+We entered into interest rate swaps to effectively fix the interest rates of the First Term Loan.
+At June 30, 2015, we had interest rate swaps with an aggregate notional amount of \$300.0 million, and as a result, the First Term Loan had a weighted-average effective interest rate of 2.93% through July 13, 2017 and a weighted-average effective interest rate of 3.51% from July 13, 2017 through January 15, 2020, based on the Company's leverage ratio at June 30, 2015.